 During the first years of the colony the settlers experienced a level of hardship that is difficult to comprehend.
 There were many causes of death such as measles, tuberculosis and typhoid – drownings were also common.
 Thirty five women are recorded as having died during or as a result of childbirth, and a staggering 32% of those buried in the Cemeteries are infants.

 In October 1839 Jane Pearson arrived with her husband Captain James Pearson en route to Sydney.
-The newspaper concurrently reported the birth of their son John on 6th November, Jane’s death on 25 November (of dysentry) and baby John less than a week later on 31 November.
+The newspaper concurrently reported the birth of their son John on 6th November, Jane’s death on 25 November (of dysentry) and baby John a week later on 3 December.
 The undoubtedly heartbroken James set off for South Australia in March 1840.
 He left behind his 21 year old wife, their 27 day old son and a most beautiful chest tomb.

 The average age of individuals buried in the East Perth Cemeteries is 29 years and 10 months.
 A bricklayer by the name of John Green was this age when he met with a premature death while sinking a well that collapsed.
 His story is carved deep into the only Jarrah grave marker to have survived.
 Now in the collection of the Western Australian Museum, it was removed from East Perth Cemeteries for display at the Paris International Exhibition of 1895 to show the durability of this special Western Australian timber.